bsaul/piedmontprairie.us/README.md

 Piedmontprairie.us
 ------------------

-This will be a website documenting the botanical diversity and history the Piedmont prairie.
+[Piedmontprairie.us](https://piedmontprairie.netlify.app/) documents the botanical diversity and history the Piedmont prairie.
+The site was created by [Bradley Saul](http://bradleysaul.us) as the final project for a [Certificate in Native Plant Studies](https://ncbg.unc.edu/learn/adult-programs/native-plant-studies/).
+Many thanks to [Julie Tuttle](https://www.researchgate.net/profile/Julie_Tuttle2) for advising this project!

 Contribute
 ----------